Guidance

 8.5 Margin scheme

-You may use the margin scheme for the sale of used caravans provided that you can meet the conditions of the scheme in Notice 718: the margin scheme and global accounting.
+You may use the margin scheme for the sale of used caravans if you meet the conditions of the scheme.
 If you use a margin scheme in conjunction with the apportionment method (described in paragraph 8.3 of this guidance) you may apply the 10% apportionment to the margin rather than the full selling price.
-The margin will always be tax inclusive, so the VAT should be calculated as follows:
+The margin will always be tax inclusive, you should the VAT as follows:

 8.6 Other charges included in the selling price

 As explained in paragraph 3.3 of this guidance, charges made at the time of supply of the caravan for delivery, unloading and positioning are regarded as part of a single supply of the caravan, and form part of its price.
-If you use any of the above methods of apportionment the calculation should be made on the total of all such amounts.
+This also includes incidental expenses directly linked to the sale and any accessories fitted before the sale.
+If you use any apportionment method, you should make the calculation on the total of all such amounts.
 Other charges, such as reservation fees, premiums, pitch fees or commissions should be excluded from the calculations.

 Your rights and obligations